SarahMontesAlvarez/BigFoot-Alcohol-Project/README.md

 CodeKY Data Science Capstone Project

 # Project Title:
-"Spirits and Sasquatch: Analyzing Alcohol Consumption and Bigfoot Sightings in the U.S."
+Spirits and Sasquatch: Analyzing Alcohol Consumption and Bigfoot Sightings in the U.S.

 ### 1. Objective:
 Investigate whether there is a statistical relationship between alcohol consumption and reported Bigfoot sightings across U.S. states.
 The analysis will include data cleaning, exploratory data analysis, statistical correlation, and visualization in Tableau.

 ### 2. Tools & Technologies:
 SQL (for data extraction and transformation)
-Python (for data cleaning, statistical analysis, and visualization), Pandas, NumPy, Matplotlib Tableau (for interactive visualizations and dashboards)
+Python (for data cleaning, statistical analysis, and visualization), Pandas, NumPy, Matplotlib, Seaborn Tableau (for interactive visualizations and dashboards)

 ### 3. Data Sources: